sunfounder/pipower-pro/docs/source/faq.rst

-Which single board computers can PiPower Pro be used on?
+Which single-board computers can PiPower Pro be used on?
 ----------------------------------------------------------------------------------

-PiPower Pro compatible single board computers are shown below.
+PiPower Pro compatible single-board computers are shown below.

 .. raw:: html

     <a href="_static/pdf/SBC_compatible.pdf" target="_blank">Compatible List</a>

+    <br/> <br/>

 .. note:: Functionally Compatible means that it can be powered by PiPower Pro normally.